hajczek/e-Cook-Book/Readme.md

 - categories of recipies,
 - ingredients,
 - categories of ingredients,
-- needed things to make recpipies.
+- list of needed things to make recpipies.

 ### The functionality of 'e-CookBooK':